Mystery Mine: Ride experience

 The ride's story and themes are introduced in the queue as guests enter.
 Visitors pass old newspaper articles and signs condemning an old abandoned mine shaft, and the queue winds around a rocky area before climbing stairs to the boarding area.
 During this time, guests occasionally hear recorded audio stating, "If the canary ain't tweetin'...you'll be sleepin'!"
 Quick-paced banjo music can also be heard playing in the background.

 After boarding, the 8-passenger car launches quickly out of the station.
 A miner's evil laugh echoes down the first small drop as the car rushes toward the first curve.
 A wall of cawing crows and a caged canary watch the car as it passes.
 After turning the corner, passengers come face to face with a giant spinning rock crusher.
 The cart quickly drops beneath the grinder and whips around a hairpin curve.
 As the car slows to a stop, a crow caws loudly from somewhere above and a small lever labeled "mine gas" cranks into the on position.

 The car ascends up a vertical wall of track at a 90-degree angle.
 Graffiti litters the sheet metal walls on both sides.
 After reaching the top, the car drops down a short hill outside the ride building.
 A sign advertises "Burnt out bridge ahead!", and the car swerves across the trestle.
 Prior to 2021, a steep drop sent the vehicle careening up a vertical U-turn, although this turn was removed from the layout prior to the 2021 season.
 The car proceeds to swing around a few small helices before plunging back into the abandoned mine building, where it slows down.
 A spotlight turns on illuminating the canary cage seen earlier.
 A lightning special effect flashes from the shaft ahead, as the canary turns over on its perch, to indicate it died.
-The car begins to ascend the mine shaft at as crows peer out from behind the broken boards surrounding the shaft.
+The car begins to ascend the mine shaft as crows peer out from behind the broken boards surrounding the shaft.
 A window effect above riders shows the storm going on outside the shaft.
 Another flash of lightning strikes the top of the simulated tower protruding above, which collapses onto the window.

 Now in darkness, the car stops at the peak of the hill.
 A lit fuse is heard in the distance and soon becomes visible, snaking along both sides of the car.
 A green lantern suddenly illuminates, sitting on top of a mound of dynamite in boxes, hooked to the quickly approaching fuse.
 As the lit portion reaches the dynamite, simulated flames shoot out as the car drops at a beyond-vertical drop of 95 degrees, passing the on-ride camera and into a barrel roll followed by a twist and half loop.
 The car enters the final brake run and returns to the station.